ricardojpinheiro/utils/README.md

 ## less
 ## cat
-Sends a file to the standart output.
+Sends a file to the standard output.

 ## tac
+Sends a file in reverse order to the standard output.

 ## head
 Prints the first n lines (or n bytes) from a given file.
 If you doesn't use any parameters, it will print the first ten lines.